lhelwerd/rechu/docs/source/commands.md

 and the receipt is imported into the database, as well as any related entities (product items and discounts).

-The process to fill in all the information may be somewhat tedious and it is relevant to see at which points you can choose to move to the next portion of a receipt (which is usually done by inputting an empty string or zero, as indicated by the query).
-Going back is currently not possible.
-If at any point you made an error, then you can choose to exit the process by pressing `Ctrl+C` and starting again from scratch.
+The process to fill in all the information may be somewhat tedious.
+At various points, you can choose to move to the next portion of a receipt (which is usually done by inputting an empty string or zero, as indicated by the query) or to return to a menu where you can choose which step to take next (which is indicated by a query when a question mark, `?`, is a valid input).
+The menu displays the steps and a brief description when `?` or `help` is entered.

+If at any point you made an error with inputting products or discounts, then you can use the menu's `edit` step to open an editor to change the YAML representation.
+This even allows editing the date and shop, which will also affect the filename of the receipt, but note that the time part of the date is lost if this is part of the filename pattern.
+You may also inspect the YAML format of the receipt read-only by entering `view` in the menu.
+When the menu has been invoked, additional steps to do must be provided manually, such as `products` and `discounts` to add additional products and discounts in an interactive manner, respectively.
+To finish the file generation and import, use `write` step in the menu.
+If you run the command with `rechu new -c`, then this step will ask for confirmation before making persistent changes.
+A failed write (which also happens if there are no products listed on the receipt) will display the YAML format and return you to the menu.
+It possible to exit the process by entering `quit` in the menu or pressing `Ctrl+C` at any point.
+The receipt is discarded and you are able to start again from scratch.
 If you made a faulty receipt, then you could either edit the YAML file and synchronize it by [reading files](#read) or [delete](#delete) the receipt YAML file and database entry.
+All steps are also recognized if only a number of initial characters is provided; the first step with that prefix is then chosen.

 On platforms with support for <inv:python:std:doc#library/readline>, the process is made slightly easier by providing completion suggestions for certain